- Download our Moving to Germany Guide (PDF)

 The national government only plays a minor role in providing education in Germany and the responsibility for schools mainly lies with individual states (lander).
-Therefore, differences in the curriculum, teaching style and facilities can vary not only between schools but between different areas in Germany.
+Differences in the curriculum, teaching style and facilities can therefore vary not only between schools but between different areas in Germany.

 The German education system accommodates and caters for students with various abilities.
 Beyond the traditional academic subjects of maths, science, geography, history and languages, the German system also provides opportunities for students to study vocational disciplines.

 Public schools in Germany

 The standard of education in Germany is generally good.
 Public school is only really an option for expats who plan on relocating to Germany for the long term or those with children who are young enough to pick up a new language without it having a negative impact on their education.

 Most expats send their children to a private bilingual school in Germany or an international school which allows their children to continue studying the curriculum of their home country.

 Sending children to nursery school or kindergarten between the ages of three and six is optional in Germany.
 From the age of seven to 18 school attendance in Germany is compulsory.

 The education system varies throughout Germany owing to the fact that each state is in charge of its own education policy.
 Most children attend primary school, or Grundschule, from the age of six to 12.